arielibaba/Job-Recommendation-Engine/README.md

 Indeed, being able to say that job A is equivalent to job B or that job A requires similar skills to those of job B, for example, makes it possible to to propose a profile that has practised job B for an offer in job A.

-The aim here will be to create a job referential by determining the similarities between the various trades.
+The aim here will be to create a job referential by determining the similarities between the various jobs.
-For example, a graph of trades could be defined: the nodes of this graph would be the jobs, while each of the edges would represent the distance between them.
+For example, a graph of jobs could be defined: the nodes of this graph would be the jobs, while each of the edges would represent the distance between them.
 Then, following this, clusters of "similar" jobs can be deduced.

 **The data:**<br>